 Sacramento Medicare Advantage plans from companies like Blue Shield and Health Net, all provide very comprehensive Medicare HMO plans for the person living in Sacramento County.

-If you are looking for a plan with more choice and flexibility when seeing doctors or hospitals, you will want to compare Medicare Supplement plans and rates, which can be done here.
+If you are looking for a plan with more choice and flexibility when seeing doctors or hospitals, you will want to compare Medicare Supplement plans and rates, click here.

 - A traditional Medicare Supplement plan from from companies like; Anthem Blue Cross, Mutual of Omaha, Blue Shield or Aetna and many others providing Medicare Supplement plans to Sacramento residents.